 National funding agencies have to step up their efforts (e.g. joint international funding or with private foundation funding) to support integrated international projects in the future.
 There is a need to explore the opportunities from several private funding sources that are supporting international research projects.
 Participating countries will also have to submit proposals in parallel for instrumentation and data collection from the existing or new CZOs.
-An important point of consensus from the workshop participants is that grassroots integration of international CZO research is a major strength but that integration of national funding sources lags behind.
-The workshop groups agreed that international coordination of funding agencies for a multilateral programme of research is needed for CZ research to fully deliver its potential.
-Various national science funding agencies, regional (e.g.EU) and private funding sources (e.g. Bill Gates foundation) have to be explored.
+An important point of consensus from the workshop participants is that grassroots integration of international CZO research is a major strength but that integration of funding agencies for a multilateral programme of research is needed for CZ research to fully deliver its potential.
+Various national science funding agencies, regional (e.g.EU) and private funding sources (e.g. Bill and Melinda Gates foundation) have to be explored.
 International exchange programs and visits, and public and educational outreach, are all features of existing CZO projects and these need to be strengthened.